Sega Saturn Architecture

 2D plane 3.

 The VDP2 is then instructed to draw background planes.
-These, along with the sprite layer, are automatically mixed to form a fully coloured scene.
+These, together with the sprite layer, are automatically composited to form a fully coloured scene.

-The commanding part is fundamentally similar to the VDP1: Programmers got registers and VRAM to set up accordingly.
+The commanding part is fundamentally similar to that of the VDP1: programmers have access to registers and VRAM to configure the chip accordingly.

-Some functions from the VDP2 can be exploited to create more realistic scenery, such as scaling to simulate a heatwave (see ‘2D plane 2’).
+Certain VDP2 functions can be exploited to create more realistic scenery, such as scaling effects to simulate a heat haze, as seen in the ‘2D plane 2’.

 Result